microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 NOTE: You can use the -NoWelcome parameter to suppress this message.
 ```

-To connect as a different identity other than CurrentUser, specify the -ContextScope parameter with the value Process.
+To connect as a different identity other than CurrentUser, specify the ContextScope parameter with the value Process.

 ### Example 6: Connecting to an environment or cloud